CsuFatfish/rocketmq-extensions/README.md

 1. The currently used idempotent deduplication scheme is a heavyweight scheme, and the problem of repeated message consumption is a low probability problem.
 For the processing of small probability problems, heavyweight schemes may not be used.
 Because there are caches or database operations before and after each message consumption, the first problem is the low efficiency, and the second problem is the consistency of redis and MySQL.

 A lightweight solution will be added later.
-For a system, it is tolerant.
+For a system, it has tolerance.
 For example, repeated messages will only appear within 5 minutes.
 Then you can directly use redis to prevent repeated consumption.
 Redis stores message information.
 The survival time is set to 6 minutes, so as long as the message can be found in redis, the current message is a repeated message, otherwise it is not.

 2. The elastic scaling of Producer and Consumer only considers the elastic scaling of the local machine.
 RocketMQ is a distributed system.
 Both consumers and producers exist in the form of clusters.
 The elastic scaling should be designed to communicate through RPC or network.
 Scale producers and consumers in producer and consumer clusters.
-3. Several commonly used functions are implemented through the RocketMQ client in the rocketmq-tools package.
+3. Several commonly used features are implemented through the RocketMQ client in the rocketmq-tools package.
 Calling the API is actually performing network communication, that is, the obtained information is not real-time information, but the information of the previous snapshot status.
 Fetching real-time status will be considered later.